BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/index.md

 layout: page
 ---

-Read until the end and multiple times to become the next Mona Lisa of Holy Paladins.
+In this guide you'll find everything you need to know to become the next Mona Lisa of Holy Paladins, read until the end and multiple times.

 # Table of Contents